trstringer/manual-approval/README.md

       exclude-workflow-initiator-as-approver: false
       additional-approved-words: ''
       additional-denied-words: ''
-    env:
       target-repository: repository-name
       target-repository-owner: owner-id
 ```
-- if any of `target-repository` or `target-repository-owner` is missing or is an empty string then the issue will be created in the same repository where this step is used and these two environment variables will be rendered moot.
+- if either of `target-repository` or `target-repository-owner` is missing or is an empty string then the issue will be created in the same repository where this step is used.

 ### Using Custom Words